- LocationUtqiagvik, Alaska

 Drawing vital staff to Alaska by solving a crippling housing shortage

-330 miles (515km) above the Arctic Circle.
-65 days without sun.
-Frigid winter temperatures.
-Attracting care provides to the critical-access hospital in Utquiagvik, Alaska has its challenges.
-But even healthcare providers with a burning sense of adventure need a place to live.
-Solving the housing shortage became a top priority for the hospital.
+Imagine being 330 miles above the Arctic Circle.
+Every year there are 65 days without sun.
+Winter temperatures are frigid to say the least.
+Attracting care providers to the critical-access hospital in Utquiagvik, Alaska has its challenges.
+And since healthcare providers with a burning sense of adventure need a place to live, solving the housing shortage was a priority for the hospital.

-The cost to build conventionally on the Arctic tundra is steep.
-But with DIRTT, all components of the space could fit on the one barge that leaves Seattle each spring.
-No excess waste or material - only the DIRTT they need, on time to catch the boat.
+Because it’s so remote, the cost to build conventionally on the Arctic tundra is steep.
+But with DIRTT, all the components they needed could fit on the one barge that leaves Seattle each spring.
+No excess waste or material.
+Just the DIRTT they need, on time to catch the boat.

 The hospital sent their own team to DIRTT headquarters for training.
-The team learned to install and renovate with the DIRTT system.
-When the barge arrived, their team was able to build out all 16 of the 1200-square-foot duplexes.
-Going forward, they can easily renovate the DIRTT spaces for new residents.
-Spaces can be fresh and adapted to families or roommates alike.
+There, they learned to install and renovate with DIRTT.
+When the barge arrived with their DIRTT on board, their team built out the 1200-square-foot duplexes.
+All 16 of them.
+Going forward, they can easily renovate for new residents.
+Spaces stay fresh and can adapt to whoever moves in next.

 We can create places that feel more like home for our staff.
 It's a long winter for some of them, so having a place where they can entertain and be part of the community helps them want to stay.Marie Caroll, CEO of the Arctic Slopes Native Association

 DIRTT Casework gives you complete design freedom without paying for the cost of custom.
 All on fast and certain DIRTT lead times.